alexeykuz-sys/MyRecipe-MS3/README.md

 My Recipe website will help users to have all their recipes  in one place, easily accessible.
 As user, I have always wanted to have a single point of access to all recipes my family has collected throuout the years, which until now were written on pieces of paper.

-The primary goal of the website is to have easy access to recipes and preservance for the future.
+The primary goal of the website is to have easy access to recipes, digitise and save for the future.

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#project-goals)Project goals

-The purpose of this project to create website to enable users to be able to create, use, read, edit and delete their favourite recipes.
-The website has to be easy to navigate with clear purpose of the buttons and screen space.
+The purpose of this project is to create website that allow users to create, use, read, edit and delete their favourite recipes.
+The website has to be easy to navigate and usewith clear purpose of the buttons and screen space.

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#ux-requirements)UX requirements